ELC/BuzzCache/pages/technology___CICD___CircleCI.md

--
-	- CircleCI supports a wide range of programming languages, and its configuration can be done using YAML.
+- CircleCI supports a wide range of programming languages, and its configuration can be done using [[technology/language/YAML]] .
 The build and test scripts can be written in the language that corresponds to your project.